 Recommendations arising from the NPCC work include a broad range of policy-relevant suggestions, some focused on critical infrastructure and some focused on broader-scale actions, many of which the city and the Task Force are already doing.
-In addition, the NPCC identified several key areas for further study that are needed to help the city develop a comprehensive, risk- and science-based adaptation program.

-- 1. Adopt a risk-based approach to develop Flexible Adaptation Pathways, which includes regular reviews of the city's adaptation program. - 2.
-Create a mandate for an ongoing body of experts that provides advice and prepares tools related to climate change adaptation for the City of New York.
-Areas that could be addressed by this body include regular updates to climate change projections, improved mapping and geographic data, and periodic assessments of climate change impacts and adaptation for New York City to inform a broad spectrum of climate change adaptation policies and programs. - 3.
-Establish a climate change monitoring program to track and analyze key climate change factors, impacts, and adaptation indicators in New York City, as well as to study relevant advances in research on related topics.
-This involves creating a network of monitoring systems and organizations and a region-wide indicator database for analysis. - 4.
+- Adopt a risk-based approach to develop Flexible Adaptation Pathways, which includes regular reviews of the city's adaptation program; - 2.
+Create a mandate for an ongoing body of experts that provides advice for the City of New York.
+Areas that could be addressed by experts in the future include regular updates to climate change projections, improved mapping and geographic data, and periodic assessments of climate change impacts and adaptation for

+New York City to inform a broad spectrum of climate change adaptation policies and programs;

+- 3. Establish a climate change monitoring program to track and analyze key climate change factors, impacts and adaptation and evolvingknowledge indicators in New York City, as well as to study relevant advances in research on related topics.
+This involves creating a network of monitoring systems and organizations and a region-wide indicator database for analysis; - 4.
 Include multiple layers of government and a wide range of public and private stakeholder experts to build buy-in and crucial partnerships for coordinated adaptation strategies.
-Include the private sector in these interactions. - 5.
-Conduct a review of standards and codes to evaluate their revision to meet climate challenges, or the development of new codes and regulations that increase the city's resilience to climate change.
+Take account of the private sector in these interactions; - 5.
+Conduct a review of standards and codes, to evaluate their revision to meet climate challenges, or the development of new codes and regulations that increase the city's resilience to climate change.
 Develop design standards, specifications, and regulations that take climate change into account, and hence are prospective in nature rather than retrospective.
-New York City should work with FEMA and NOAA to update the FIRMs and SLOSH maps to include climate change projections. - 6.
-Work with the insurance industry to facilitate the use of risk-sharing mechanisms to address climate change impacts. - 7.
-Focus on strategies for responding to near- and mid-term incremental changes (e.g., temperature and precipitation changes) as well as long-term low-probability, high-impact events (e.g., catastrophic storm surges exacerbated by sea level rise). - 8.
-Pay particular attention to early win-win adaptation strategies, such as those that have near-term benefits or meet multiple goals (greenhouse gas mitigation, emergency planning, etc.).
+New York City should work with FEMA and NOAA to update the FIRMs and SLOSH maps to include climate change projections; - 6.
+Work with the insurance industry to facilitate the use of risk-sharing mechanisms to address climate change impacts; - 7.
+Focus on strategies for responding to incremental changes (e.g., annual temperature and precipitation changes) as well as low probability, high impact events (e.g., extreme coastal flooding exacerbated by sea level rise); and - 8.
+Pay particular attention to early win-win adaptation strategies-such as those that have near-term benefits or meet multiple goals (greenhouse gas mitigation, emergency planning, etc.).